A Beginner’s Guide to Special Education: Tips for New Teachers

 Lesson plans may not always go as expected, and that’s okay.
 Be prepared to adjust based on students’ needs, behaviors, or energy levels.
 Keep a toolkit of alternative teaching strategies and materials you can use when needed.

-4. Create an Inclusive and Structured Environment
+4. Create a Supportive and Structured Environment

 5. Advocate for Your Students